oracle-devrel/cd3-automation-toolkit/docs/manage-network.md

 Below are the steps in detail to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.

-1. Choose appropriate excel sheet from [Excel Templates](excel-templates.md) and fill the required Network details in the Networking Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs tabs. <br>
+1. Choose appropriate excel sheet from <a href="../excel-templates"><u>Excel Templates</u></a> and fill the required Network details in the Networking Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs tabs. <br>

 2. Execute _setupOCI_ with _Create Resources_ workflow.